Degree of Satisfiability in Heyting Algebras: Equations in one free variable

-\begin{body} Next consider $i_3 = \neg \neg p \to p$ and the equation $i_3 = \top$ (i.e. the double-negation-elimination equation).
-Since both double-negation elimination and the law of excluded middle are classical principles, it is perhaps surprising to discover that, while $p \vee \neg p = \top$ has a gap (Lemma~\ref{lemma:1-var-positive-direction}), the equation $\neg \neg p = p$ does not.
-The intuition behind the proof of this fact (Corollary~\ref{cor:dneg-has-no-gap}) is that adjoining a new top element to any Boolean algebra $B_n$ with $2^n$ elements yields a Heyting algebra $H'$ with $|H'| = |B| + 1$ and an inclusion $\doubleneg_H \hookrightarrow \doubleneg_{H'}$.
-Since every element of a Boolean algebra satisfies double-negation-elimination, the sequence $(B_n \oplus \top)_{n \in \mathbb{N}}$ will witness the fact that $\neg \neg p = p$ has no finite satisfiability gap. \end{body}
+\begin{body} Next consider $i_3$ which is equivalent to $\neg \neg p \to p$ and the equation $i_3 = \top$ (i.e. the double-negation-elimination equation).
+Since both double-negation elimination and the law of excluded middle are classical principles, it is perhaps surprising to discover that, while $p \vee \neg p = \top$ has a gap (Theorem~\ref{thm:excluded-middle-gap}), the equation $\neg \neg p = p$ does not (Corollary~\ref{cor:dneg-has-no-gap}). \end{body}